Rutgers University: Rankings

-Rutgers study abroad program has been offering opportunities for international study for over 50 years.
-Rutgers global offers more than 180 study and service-learning programs to more than 50 countries for all majors.
-These programs range from short term summer programs to long term semester programs.
-Often scholarships and financial support is offered to students who wish to study abroad.
-Rutgers also hosts students from universities around the globe.

 Libraries

 The Rutgers University Libraries (RUL) system consists of twenty-six libraries, centers and reading rooms located on the university's four campuses.
-Housing a collection that includes 4,383,848 volumes (print and electronic), 4,605,896 microforms, as well as a wide array of electronic indexes and abstracts, full-text electronic journals, and research guides, Rutgers University Libraries ranks among the nation's top research libraries.
-The American Library Association ranks the Rutgers University Library system as the 44th largest library in the United States in terms of volumes held.
+Housing a collection that includes 4,383,848 volumes (print and electronic), 4,605,896 microforms, and an array of electronic indexes and abstracts, full-text electronic journals, and research guides, Rutgers University Libraries ranks among the nation's top research libraries.
+The American Library Association ranks the Rutgers University Library system as the 44th-largest library in the United States in terms of volumes held.